 Both CDs were produced to raise funds for “The Paul Dresser Project” which will honor the world-renowned composer and Terre Haute native, with a sculpture near his boyhood home in Fairbanks Park.
 His best known work, “On the Banks of the Wabash, Far Away,” was adopted as the state song of Indiana in 1913.

-Turn to the River is a comprehensive plan to discover the ways in which public art and design may play a central role in reconnecting downtown Terre Haute, Indiana, with the Wabash River running along the West side of the City.
-The Wabash River is the reason that people have settled in this area, including in prehistoric times.
+Turn to the River is a comprehensive plan in which public art and design plays a central role in reconnecting Terre Haute's downtown with the Wabash River, which flows along the west side of the city.

 "Turn to the River - Community Conversation"